longturn/freeciv21/docs/Manuals/Server/commands.rst

   Save the current game to file ``<file-name>``.
 If no ``file-name`` argument is given saves to ``<auto-save name prefix><year>m.sav[.gz]``.
 To reload a savegame created by ``/save``, start the server with the command-line argument:``--file <filename>`` or ``-f <filename>`` and use the ``/start`` command once players have reconnected.
-See :doc:`command-line`.

 ``/scensave <file-name>``
   Save the current game to file ``<file-name>`` as a scenario.
 If no ``file-name`` argument is given saves to ``<auto-save name prefix><year>m.sav[.gz]``.
 To reload a savegame created by ``/scensave``, start the server with the command-line argument: ``--file <filename>`` or ``-f <filename>`` and use the ``/start`` command once players have reconnected.
-See :doc:`command-line`.

 ``/load <file-name>``
   Load a game from ``<file-name>``.
 Any current data including players, rulesets and server options are lost.

 ``/read <file-name>``
   Process server commands from file.
-See :doc:`settings-file`.

 ``/write <file-name>``
   Write current settings as server commands to file.
-See :doc:`settings-file`.

 ``/reset game|ruleset|script|default``
   Reset all settings if it is possible.
 The following levels are supported: